GLOBAL/TRAINING

 How did it work in practise?

-In terms of the main practical exercise, participants were split into small teams and invited to come up with a film idea, which they then developed over the 3 days.
-Previously this would have involved some actual filming but now given the constraints, all course members were working from home, it involved a discussion and understanding of the various issues and challenges they would face together with the research methods they would use.
+In terms of the main practical exercise, participants were split into small teams and invited to come up with a film idea, which they then developed over the three days.
+Previously this would have involved some actual filming but now given the constraints, all course members were working from home.
+It involved a discussion and understanding of the various issues and challenges they would face together with the research methods they would use.

 Who were the participants?